Chattahooligans/hooligan-hymnal-app/docs/server.md

 For multi-language deployments, INPUT_LANGUAGE currently affects the langauges that player biographies can be composed in.
 It may be used in other parts of the platform in the future.

 The values for INPUT_LANGUAGE are exposed via the endpoint `/api/i18n-settings` and can be fetched with an HTTP GET request.

-TODO: Can this be set to `["en"]` by default if it's empty or not defined?
-- Working on changes now should be able to add to latest 2.0 changes

 ### MAIL ENV VARIABLES